UnitVectorY-Labs/firestoreproto2json/README.md

 | Null                  | Null                           | `{"foo": null}`                                                             |
 | Reference             | String                         | `{"foo": "projects/example/databases/(default)/documents/example/record"}`  |
 | Text string           | String                         | `{"foo": "bar"}`                                                            |

+### Assumptions and Limitations

+The likely reason Google does not provide this functionality is because there is not a single clean conversion between the Protocol Buffer representation of the document and the JSON representation expected by the application.

+Therefore, this library makes a few assumptions regarding the structure of the JSON payload to be generated.
+For example the formatting of the timestamp field into a string, there are multiple formats that could be used to represent the date.

+### Bytes

+### GeoPoint

+### Timestamp